Color Theory for Designers, Part 1: The Meaning of Color

 This is the first in a three–part series on color theory.
 Here we’ll discuss the meanings behind the different color families, and give some examples of how these colors are used (with a bit of analysis for each).
-In Part 22 we’ll talk about how hue, chroma, value, saturation, tones, tints and shades affect the way we perceive colors.
-And in Part 33 we’ll discuss how to create effective color palettes for your own designs.
+In Part 2 we’ll talk about how hue, chroma, value, saturation, tones, tints and shades affect the way we perceive colors.
+And in Part 3 we’ll discuss how to create effective color palettes for your own designs.

 Warm colors include red, orange, and yellow, and variations of those three colors.
 These are the colors of fire, of fall leaves, and of sunsets and sunrises, and are generally energizing, passionate, and positive.

 Red (Primary Color)

 Red is a very hot color.
 It’s associated with fire, violence, and warfare.
 It’s also associated with love and passion.
 In history, it’s been associated with both the Devil and Cupid.
 Red can actually have a physical effect on people, raising blood pressure and respiration rates.
 It’s been shown to enhance human metabolism, too.

 Red can be associated with anger, but is also associated with importance (think of the red carpet at awards shows and celebrity events).
-Red also indicates danger (the reason stop lights and signs are red, and that most warning labels are red).
+Red also indicates danger (the reason stop lights and signs are red, and that warning labels are often red).

 Outside the western world, red has different associations.
 For example, in China, red is the color of prosperity and happiness.
 It can also be used to attract good luck.
 In other eastern cultures, red is worn by brides on their wedding days.
 In South Africa, however, red is the color of mourning.
 Red is also associated with communism.
-Red has become the color associated with AIDS awareness in Africa due to the popularity of the [RED] campaign.

 In design, red can be a powerful accent color.
 It can have an overwhelming effect if it’s used too much in designs, especially in its purest form.
 It’s a great color to use when power or passion want to be portrayed in the design.
 Red can be very versatile, though, with brighter versions being more energetic and darker shades being more powerful and elegant.